glouppe/info8010-deep-learning/lecture3.md

 ## AI winter (Minsky and Papert, 1969+)

-- Minsky and Papert Redefine the perceptron as a linear classifier,
+- Minsky and Papert redefine the perceptron as a linear classifier,
 - Then they prove a series of impossiblity results. **AI winter** follows.

 .footnote[Credits: Minsky and Papert, Perceptrons: an Introduction to Computational Geometry, 1969.]